Thank you Ada…

 Elizabeth Peyton-Chatfield, MT(CSMLS)

-Senior Services Specialist
+Principal Services Specialist

 March is Women History Month, the month we celebrate women’s contribution to culture, history, and society.
 If you were to search influential women of history you would find women of all ages and backgrounds from world leaders such as Elizabeth I and Jacinda Ardern; pioneers of healthcare, Dr. Elizabeth Blackwell the first female physician and Geneticist Rosalind Franklin.
 We can’t forget today’s young women who are making history, Malala Yousafzai who at the age of 15 began campaigning, against all odds, for girls rights to education in Pakistan and Greta Thunberg who at age 16 is a global leader for environmental issues.